Sammi Cheng: 1990–1992: Eponymous debut album, Holiday and Never Too Late

+1993–1994: Sammi Cheng's Happy Maze, Big Revenge,Ten Commandments,Time, Place, Person and Sammi

-She capitalized on the attention received from her duet with artist Andy Hui, "Do you really have me in your heart?" (其實你心裡有沒有我), winning the 1993 Jade Solid Gold Top 10 Awards with that song.
+Sammi Cheng capitalized on the attention received from her duet with artist Andy Hui, "Do you really have me in your heart?" (其實你心裡有沒有我), winning the 1993 Jade Solid Gold Top 10 Awards with that song.
 Cheng then went through a transformation, dying her hair orange, changing her style.
 Her 4th studio album "Sammi's Happy Maze" (鄭秀文的快樂迷宮) was also released, which include the hit single "Chotto Matte" (Chotto 等等), meaning 'wait a moment' in Japanese.
 Her new image fitted well with the new single, which was a remake of a Japanese song by Maki Ohguro.
 The success helped Sammi and boosted her singing career.
 In 1994 she continued to capitalize on her wild, new image.
 Her first album of that year was "Big Revenge" (大報復).
 The album included the hit "Ding Dong" (叮噹), which became one of Sammi's signature songs.
 But with her new fame also came a lot of backlash from the media.
 Critics argued that Sammi purposely westernized her Cantonese.
 Instead of saying "Ding Dong", Sammi pronounced it as "Deen Dong".
 Despite the criticism, the song was one of the most popular dance songs of that year.
 In 1994 the racy and controversial cut of "Ten Commandments" (十誡) was banned from the radio for a few days after its initial airplay of the track including tiny bits of what can be recognized as pornography soundtrack.
 In 1995 Cheng disappeared from the public eye for nearly half a year.
 Later that year, it was revealed that Warner Music Group had signed her.
 She let her hair color return to black and temporarily abandoned the wild image she used to have.

+1995–1996:After ,Can't Let You Go, Never Want to Give You Up ,Worth It and Passion

+In late 1994, Cheng chose not to renew her contract with Capital Artists, following an eight-month period of inactivity during which the label placed her career on hold.
+After completing this hiatus, she released After (其後) on 25 August 1995, her final album under Capital Artists.
+To promote the album, the label organized a public autograph session and placed promotional advertisements in Apple Daily.
+However, due to Cheng’s swift transition to Warner Music shortly after the album’s release, the promotional period was notably brief.
+The album’s experimental nature and less commercial sound also contributed to its modest initial sales performance.
+Nevertheless, following her signing with Warner Music and subsequent resurgence in popularity, the album later attracted renewed commercial interest.